1. Policy Statement

 - the bully places himself/herself in a position of superiority

-It can take the form of name-calling, threatened violence, actual violence, intimidation, isolation, ridicule, or other action such as spreading unpleasant stories and gossip, sending hurtful or intimidating text messages, e-mails and telephone calls.
+It can take the form of name-calling, threatened violence, actual violence, intimidation, isolation, ridicule, or other action such as spreading unpleasant stories and gossip, sending hurtful or intimidating text messages, e-mails, comments on social media and telephone calls.
 Communications technology (texting, e-mails, messaging, social network sites, blue tooth) has also enabled a remote potentially anonymous channel for bullying, popularly referred to as “Cyber-bullying”.

 All bullying is designed to make the victim feel threatened, humiliated and unsafe.
 Not all negative interactions between students can be deemed as bullying and the school works hard to ensure that students understand the difference between bullying and ‘falling out’ or arguing.